 Should an appointive officer of the city be temporarily unable for any cause to perform his duties, the mayor or the city council, whichever has the power of original appointment, may make a temporary appointment of some person to act until the official shall resume his duties.
-(Section 32 is given as amended by Chap.590 Acts of 1975.)
+(Section 32 is given as amended by Chapter 590 of the Acts of 1975.)